News We Recently Launched AD Migrator and AD Reporter.

 save the Active Directory Group Membership CSV report

 Step 12.
-The CSV file can be checked on any text editor.
+The CSV file counting the list of ad groups can be checked on any text editor.

 There are some native GUI methods available in your AD.
 It would be unfair to skip these methods so here they are.